-second chance voting

-Feature of a voter-facing scanner that reviews the ballot for possible marking mistakes, informs the voter, and presents an opportunity to cast as-is or return the ballot.

-security analysis

-An inquiry into the potential existence of security flaws in a voting system.
-Includes an analysis of the system's software, firmware, and hardware, as well as the procedures associated with system development, deployment, operation, and management.

 security controls

 Management, operational, and technical controls (that is, safeguards or countermeasures) prescribed for an information system to protect the confidentiality, integrity, and availability of the system and its information.

 security strength

 A metric associated with the amount of work (that is, the number of operations) that is required to break a cryptographic algorithm or system.